 Transform component

 In the 3D space, the Transforms are edited in the X, Y, Z axes, and in the 2D space, only in the X and Y axes.
-In Unity, they are represented with red, green, and blue as in the images below.
+In Unity, they are represented with red, green, and blue.

 Editing Transforms can be done in the Scene View or changing its properties in the Inspector.
 In the Scene View, you can use the Move, Rotate and Scale tools, which you can find in the upper left-hand corner of the Unity Editor.